-Poppin’ Bottles: The 10 Best Non-Alcoholic Rosé on the Market
+Poppin’ Bottles: The 11 Best Non-Alcoholic Rosé Options on the Market

-When I think of red wine, I see a lax night at home or maybe a lowkey dinner at a dimly lit restaurant.
+When I think of red wine, with or without alcohol, I see a lax night at home or maybe a lowkey dinner at a dimly lit restaurant.
 White wine conjures the “lady who lunches” vibe, or maybe a chic coastal grandmother.
-Pink wine, aka rosé, gives ultimate cool-girl day-drinking on a rooftop.
+Pink wine, aka rosé, gives ultimate cool-girl day-drinking on a rooftop energy.

 Rosé, in case you’re wondering, is a lip-smacking-good wine made out of red and white grapes.
 When you’re looking at an alcoholic rosé, you can expect its alcohol by volume (ABV) to be between 11 and 13.5 percent.
 But there are no physical benefits to drinking boozy rosé.
 Plus, being sober is cool.